-RIPENING Medium-early period, about 8-10 days after Burlat variety.
-Uniform ripening.
+RIPENING Medium late period, about 34 days after Burlat variety.

 RIPENING Middle period, about 14 days after Burlat variety.